xvoland/shuffle-files/README.md

 # SHUFFLE-FILES
 This is a CLI tool which shuffles the files in the directory, their content, but without changing the file names.

 *NOTE: If the path contains subdirectories, this has no effect on them.
-Also, the program ignores all files that begin with a dot "."*
+Also, the application ignores all files that begin with a dot "."*

 <p align="right"><img align="center" src="https://raw.githubusercontent.com/xvoland/xvoland/main/images/qr_shuffle-files.png" alt="DOTOCA Ltd." height="50" width="50" /></a>
 </p>